Golden generation: Belgium (2014–2022)

-Croatia (1996–1999)
+Croatia (1996–1999, 2017–2026)

-Croatia's first golden football generation was the team from the late 1990s, which in their first ever major international competition at the 1996 EURO played the quarter-finals against Germany and won the bronze medal at the 1998 FIFA World Cup which was also their first ever World Cup appereance.
+Croatia's first golden football generation was the team from the late 1990s, which in their first ever major international competition at the 1996 EURO played the quarter-finals against Germany and won the bronze medal at the 1998 FIFA World Cup which was also their first ever World Cup appearance.
 This generation is remembered for key players like Davor Šuker, Zvonimir Boban, Robert Prosinečki, and Robert Jarni.
 The team's success, including Šuker winning the Golden Boot, earned them a third-place FIFA ranking in January 1999 marking the fastest ascension in FIFA ranking history and established them as a major force in international football.